What if Tesla had gone private, and how it would impact the employees

 About the author

 Carine Schneider was a Partner at Nua Group.
 Carine was named one of the 100 Influential Women in Silicon Valley by the Silicon Valley Business Journal and one of 17 Women to Watch in 2017 by Brown Brothers Harriman Center on Women and Wealth.
-Carine is the founder of Global Equity Organization where she served as Chair of the Board for 18 years and is now Chair Emeritus.
-She is active in various women’s organizations and speaks at conferences around the world.
+She is the founder of Global Equity Organization where she served as Chair of the Board for 18 years and is now Chair Emeritus.